mmilano/zoom/readme.md

 I adapted the original library to use as part of a larger project I was developing, and have broken it out here as a stand-alone resource and demonstration.
 The larger project includes dynamically-generated image elements on a page, and I wanted a widget that would be more autonomous than the original, one where the settings for the widget were incorporated with the instance itself.

-Arguably this specific project is not exactly a fork of the original widget anymore, but is some manner of tangent with wrapping.
+Arguably this specific project is not exactly a fork of the original widget anymore, but is some form of tangent with wrapping.
 Point acknowledged.

-Note: if some of the decisions made here seem curious to you (for example: all of fontawesome for just one glyph?), the explanation probably lies in the circumstance that this is an extracted part from a larger project.
+Note: if some of the decisions made here seem curious or 'heavy' to you (for example: all of fontawesome for just one glyph?), the explanation probably lies in the circumstance that this is an extracted part from a larger project.